-The new State Pension comes into effect for those reaching State Pension Age on or after 6th April 2016.
-The full, new State Pension will be no less than £151.25 per week.
+The new State Pension came into effect for those reaching State Pension Age on or after 6th April 2016.
+The full new State Pension is £164.35 per week.
 The amount you actually get can be higher or lower than this and is based on your National Insurance record.
 If you already have your state pension, this is not affected by the new State pension.

 An Open-Ended Investment Company (OEIC) is a type of collective investment scheme, similar to a unit trust except that an OEIC is incorporated as a separate legal entity and issues shares rather than units.

 This is the term given to certain types of pension schemes set up by employers on behalf of their employees and would include all final salary schemes and many money purchase schemes.

 The price at which a share is bought.